orbitalquark/textadept/docs/api.md

 * *`options`*: Table of key-value option pairs for the progressbar dialog.

   * `title`: The dialog's title text.
-  * `text`: The initial progressbar display text (GTK only).
+  * `text`: The initial progressbar display text (GUI only).
   * `work`: The function repeatedly called to do work and provide progress updates.
-The function is called without arguments and must return either `nil`, which indicates work is complete, or a progress percentage number in the range 0-100 and an optional string to display (GTK only).
+The function is called without arguments and must return either `nil`, which indicates work is complete, or a progress percentage number in the range 0-100 and an optional string to display (GUI only).
 If progress is indeterminate, the percentage can be less than zero.

 Usage: